 Rule #2: Never Get in the Water First

 Not everyone can follow rule #2.
-Us smarties rely on brave souls like Noah or Trey to test the water first.
+We smarties rely on brave souls like Noah or Trey to test the water first.
 You never know what’s down there — don’t be the first to find out.
 Sometimes there’s nobody to go before you.
-Don’t worry, it’s totally okay to throw someone in.
-Its for the good of the many and my peace of mind.
+Don’t worry; it’s totally okay to throw someone in.
+It’s for the good of the many and my peace of mind.
 It’s no coincidence that I’ve never broken rule #2 OR been bit by something scary.
 Let the dummies be the bait — Never get in the water first.

 Rule #3: Shower on the High Side

 Passage gets rough, and the heads get rougher.
 You never want to take a tumble into the abyss that is the student heads while trying to get clean.
 Showering on the high side means you can lean safely against the door as your shipmates on the low side get tossed into the toilet.
 Anyone on Vela can tell you bracing yourself in the head is a quick-learned skill made much easier by following this special rule — Shower on the high side.

 Rule #4: Poop on the Low Side

 A crude rule, but just as essential, if not more, as #3.
 Possibly the only thing worse than falling into the toilet while showering is falling off it while doing your business.
 It can get messy quickly, but by sticking to the low side, you’re sure to be leaned comfortably up against the seat.
 Learn from my mistakes — Poop on the low side.

 Rule #5: Your Tether is Your Friend